eigenhombre/sortest/README.md

 ## Requirements

 Tested only on Python 2.6 so far.
-Depends upon Nose package.
+Depends on the Nose package.

 ## To Do

-Many, many things.
+Many, many things, including:

+1. Allow command line options for verbosity, files/directories to exclude, and source code path.
 1. Right now it only runs functions called `test_...` in your source tree.
 Need to support `unittest.TestCase` classes & methods.
 1. Options are limited compared to Nose.